vanoe/LipSync-AI-Audio-Driven-Mouth-Animation/README.md

-# 👄 Lip Sync Technology

-## 🎬 Intro Description
+# 🗣️ Lip-Syncing Avatar Builder

+> **AI-powered system that transforms avatars into lifelike talking characters with precise lip-sync.**

-Lip Sync is an **AI-powered technology** that matches spoken audio with realistic mouth movements, making characters, avatars, and videos look natural when they speak.
+Synchronizes spoken audio or text-to-speech with realistic mouth movements, making avatars, characters, and videos feel natural and engaging.
+Perfect for 🎬 films, 🎮 games, 🎓 education, 📢 marketing, and 🖥️ virtual communication.
-Instead of relying on slow manual animation, the system uses **advanced models** to automatically align voices with lip movements.
-✨ This creates smoother, more engaging results for films, games, social media, and virtual communication.

-👉 From improving animated movies to making avatars in video calls feel more lifelike, **Lip Sync bridges the gap between voice and visuals.**
+---

-## Examples
+## Samples

 <table>
     <tbody>